Blue pigments: Ultramarine

-Ultramarine was the most prestigious and expensive of blue pigments.
+Ultramarine was historically a prestigious and expensive of blue pigments.
 It was produced from lapis lazuli, a mineral whose major source was the mines of Sar-e-Sang in what is now northeastern Afghanistan.
-It was transformed into a pigment by the Afghans beginning in about the 5th century, and exported by caravans to India.
+It is now produced industrially by heating aluminosilicates with sulfur.
+It is widely used in coloring plastics. paints, laundry applications, cosmetics, and toys.

 It was the most expensive blue used by Renaissance artists.
 It was often reserved for special purposes, such as painting the robes of the Virgin Mary.
 Johannes Vermeer used ultramarine only for the most important surfaces where he wanted to attract attention.
-Pietro Perugino, in "The Virgin and Child with an Angel", on the Certosa de Pavio Altarpiece, painted only the top level of the Virgin's robes in ultramarine, with azurite beneath.
+Pietro Perugino, in his depiction of the Madonna and Child on the Certosa de Pavio Altarpiece, painted only the top level of the Virgin's robes in ultramarine, with azurite beneath.